Rocket Fuel

 It’s difficult for startups to raise investment in New Zealand, because there is a shortage of venture capital.

-Over the years, I’ve often challenged those claiming that there is a shortage of capital in New Zealand to list the most impressive local companies they know who have tried but failed to raise capital.
+Over the years, I’ve often challenged anybody claiming that there is a shortage of capital in New Zealand to list the most impressive local companies they know who have tried but failed to raise capital.
 Inevitably the examples they give, if any, are not actually that impressive.

 Meanwhile, there is more and more evidence that investors from everywhere are more than willing to invest in companies started in New Zealand if they are good enough.

 That quality filter is nearly always the real constraint.
-There are two reasons why a startup can’t raise investment: the value isn’t obvious to potential investors; or the price is too high.
+There are two reasons why a startup can’t raise investment:

 Indeed!
 We’d all like that.

-But, don’t wish it were easier, wish you were better.
+But don’t wish it were easier, wish you were better.

 It’s amazing how many aspiring startup investors get this relationship around the wrong way, and imagine that they are the engine pulling the venture along.